Dran-Arcana/dredditisrecruiting.github.io/_posts/2015-06-23-dreddit-deploying-to-fountain-to-avenge-lost-flair.markdown

 ---

-At 6:30 AM this morning, the TEST Alliance /r/bravenewbies flair was found face down in puddle in a back alley of the YZ-LQL station.
+At 6:30 AM this morning, the TEST Alliance /r/bravenewbies flair was found face down in a puddle in a back alley of the YZ-LQL station.
 After being rushed to a nearby hospital, it was pronounced dead on arrival at 6:59 local time.

 Dreddit CEO DurrHurrDurr has declared a corporate day of mourning as a wave of